Arnold45202/weatherApi/README.md

 # Weather checking Api
-I coded this website to be farmlise with Api where I can get information from the a API i used openWeatherApi
+Hey, I built this website to check the date and the current weather.

 ## Overview
 This website is used to check the current weather in the location of your city.

-Tech stacked used: react.ts, css, openWeatherApi
+Tech stacked used: react.ts, css, openWeatherMap Api, Axios, Material UI

 ## How to Run